RoboticSchools/Arduino/1. Blink LED/README.md

-# Aruino 1 - LED Blink
+# Arduino 1 - LED Blink

 Sure, here is a simple Arduino code for LED blinking: